merly-ai/MP-CodeCheckBin-Windows/README.md

-Thank you for visiting Merly's MP-CodeCheck (BETA) GitHub repository!
+Thank you for visiting Merly's MP-CodeCheck GitHub repository!
 We are happy you are here!
 If you enjoy using MP-CodeCheck and find it useful, we would greatly appreciate your feedback.

 Please email us with any questions, comments, issues, or anything related to MP-CodeCheck to support@merly.ai or debugging@merly.ai.
 We would love to hear from you!